Easy Fix For A Vivarium Thermostat that Has Stopped Working – 3 Steps To Success

 If successfully changed you can plug the thermostat in and with any luck your basking lamp will now work and you won’t need to replace your thermostat.

-The image to the left should give you an idea how the fuse is inserted and held in place.
+The image below should give you an idea how the fuse is inserted and held in place.
 The very bottom of the fuse holder hole (pictured above) is spring loaded.
 The picture to the left has an arrow highlighting the mechanism which attaches to the lugs.
 You can see that the fuse holder will have to pushed into the hole and turned slightly then released.

 The idea being that the attachment sits underneath the lugs and the spring loaded mechanism makes a good contact.
 I personally think it’s a bit clumsy and too easily damaged, but it is what it is.
 And it does work – provided you don’t damage it.
 It’s also relatively safe, since it’s highly unlikely that you’ll get a shock off it